What is Insurance Pre-Licensing?

 What's the difference between pre-licensing and continuing education?

 Pre-licensing is the education required before you get your license.
 Continuing education (CE) is required after you're licensed to maintain and renew your license.
-Most state's agents must complete 24 hours of CE every two years.
+Most states require agents to complete CE credits every renewal cycle — for example, Wisconsin requires 24 hours every two years.
 CEWisconsin offers CE courses for resident-licensed agents in Wisconsin—visit our home page to learn more.

 About CEWisconsin

 CEWisconsin has been a Wisconsin-approved insurance education provider since 2002 (Provider #20781).
-While our primary focus is continuing education for licensed agents, we've partnered with ExamFX to ensure prospective agents also have access to quality, affordable pre-licensing education.
+While our primary focus is continuing education for licensed agents, we've partnered with ExamFX to ensure prospective agents in all 50 states also have access to quality, affordable pre-licensing education.
 Have questions?
 Contact us.